+Answers to English questions should be in your own words; don't just quote text from the textbook.
 For all Oz programing exercises, you must run your code using the Mozart/Oz system.
 See the course's "Running Oz" page for instructions about installation and troubleshooting of the Mozart/Oz system on your own computer.
-For programming problems for which we provide tests, you can find them all in a zip file, which you can download from the course resources web page or from Webcourses (see attachments to problem 1).
+For programming problems for which we provide tests, you can find them all in a zip file, which you can download from Webcourses in the attachments to problem 1.